aidsoul/vktote/README.md

 Open and add a task to the task list: `crontab-e`.

-Get fresh entries every minute: `* * * * * php /patch for php file`.
+Get fresh entries every minute: `* * * * * php groups/start.php group_folder`.

-Example of the path to the profile of the "test" group:
+Below is an example of running a task for the "test" group profile.
+Test is specified as an argument.
 ```
-groups/test/index.php
+*/5 * * * * php groups/start.php test
 ```